Towards gender-responsive Nature-based Solutions (NbS)

 PROGRAM PARTNERS

-Forest Foundation Philippines is a nonprofit organization that provides grants and technical assistance to individuals and organizations that empower the people to protect and conserve the forests.
-The Foundation is registered with the Securities and Exchange Commission as Philippine Tropical Forest Conservation Foundation Inc.
+Forest Foundation Philippines is a nonprofit organization that provides grants and technical assistance to individuals and organizations that protect and conserve the forests.

 Global Affairs Canada is a Canadian government department that promotes Canadian interests and values globally.
 This office manages diplomatic relations, trade, consular services and leads international development, peace, and security efforts.

 The department prioritizes gender equality, health, education, humanitarian aid, and climate action, particularly in the Indo-Pacific region.
-In 2024, Canada and the Philippines celebrate 75 years of relations, with Canada contributing over $1 billion in aid to the Philippines since 1986.
+In 2024, Canada and the Philippines celebrated 75 years of relations, with Canada contributing over $1 billion in aid to the Philippines since 1986.

 LATEST program updates